nestybox/sysbox-ee/docs/user-guide/security.md

 Sysbox performs the mapping as follows:

--   If the [high-level container runtime](concepts.md#high-level-container-runtime) (e.g., Docker)
+-   If the [container manager](concepts.md#container-manager) (e.g., Docker)
-    tells Sysbox to run the container with the user-namespace enabled, Sysbox honors the user-ID mappings provided by the high-level container runtime.
+    tells Sysbox to run the container with the user-namespace enabled, Sysbox honors the user-ID mappings provided by the container manager.

 -   Otherwise, Sysbox automatically enables the user-namespace in the container and allocates user-ID mappings for it.